-Contract Area to which payment mechanism relates Other comments (items in italics indicate outstanding work or Priority actions required) DPOFA (Already signed) Development phase DPOFA sets out support requirements and deliverables for defined work Phases A, B and C1 which all relate to project development Contract provides for the agreement of development costs quarterly in advance for the Operator's Core Team and monthly for the Operator's Non-Core team.
+Contract Area to which payment mechanism relates Other comments (items in italics indicate outstanding work or actions required) Priority DPOFA Development phase DPOFA sets out support requirements and deliverables Contract provides for the agreement of development costs guarterly Note only (Already signed) for defined work Phases A, B and C1 which all relate to project development Contract provides for the agreement of development costs quarterly in advance for the Operator's Core Team and monthly for the Operator's Non-Core team.
 Rates per day are specified in Schedule 6.
-Need to check that the contractual arrangements are being followed Note only M in practice Phase C2 - testing and commissioning Contract provides for the agreement of all project development services monthly in advance.
+Note only Need to check that the contractual arrangements are being followed in practice M Phase C2 - testing and commissioning Contract provides for the agreement of all project development services monthly in advance.
 There is provision for a retention of 10% of Fixed Costs and 10% of the profit element.
 Rates per day are specified in Schedule 6.
 Note only Operating phase The payment mechanisms under DPOFA are set out in Schedule 3 to Appendix 1 to the Operating Appendix.
 Unhelpfully this document is not mentioned in the contents section of DPOFA.
 Appendix 1 sets out four elements of payment: Basic periodic payment The basic payment mechanism is set out in clauses 1-6 of Schedule 3 to Appendix 1 of the Operating Appendix.
 It provides for the reimbursement of pre-agreed (or Target) periodic operating costs plus agreed fixed costs plus actual costs of special events plus any other costs permitted under DPOFA plus the agreed profit element, The amounts are to be profiled to reflect seasonality, one offs etc. Note only Note tie has to agree the profiling of these costs.
 This will be an important negotiation that will need to be properly planned for, in particular because of the Pain/ Gain share mechanism described below Н Payment related to performance DPOFA sets our a comprehensive list of performance measures relating both to punctuality and quality of service.
 Provision to Note only